 The website is www.PickleballCentral.com.

-Use CRWestern when you check out and receive a 5% discount.
-An additional 5% is also given to the club.
+When you use the promo code at check out, you will receive a 5% discount.
+An additional 5% is also given to our club.

 Aside from Grand Junction, what other surrounding cities have pickleball facilities?

 Places listed below offer indoor and outdoor play.
 Indoor times vary by season.
 Call those areas for more information.

 324 N. Coulson St., Fruita, CO 81521 — 970.858.0360

 Call Palisade Parks and Recreation Dept. for more information — 970.464.5602

 DELTA: Bill Heddles Recreation Center